Giully314/Gargantua/README.md

 # Project structure and directories
+##Gargantua
 Concepts: files for the definition of various concepts.
-Core: Core component abstractions of the engine.
+Core: Core components of the engine.
+ECS: entity component system implementation.
 DataStructures: Personal implementation of datastructures.
 Event: Basic building blocks for handling events.
 Generators: Number generators.